w3hc/gov-docs/index.md

 ### On-chain voting system

 Open Zeppelin's Governor contract defines the voting rules: it allows members to cast a their vote, it counts the votes and execute the proposal if successful.

+### Customizable interface with email login

+In addition to Tally interface, you can get your own web app (website).
+The users, members of your DAO, don't need any wallet to submit proposals, vote, delegate their voting power, etc.

 ### Members vote to add or ban a member